daxgames/dotfiles/README.md

 ## Screenshot

-Here's how my zsh prompt looks like on iTerm with tmux:
+Here's how the zsh prompt looks on iTerm with tmux:

 ![](./doc/screenshot-iterm-onehalfdark.png)